Exopy/exopy/docs/source/dev_guide/style_guide.rst

 ===========

 The uniformity of the coding style in a large project is of paramount importance to make maintenance easier.
-Ecpy follows closely PEP8 recommendations which can be found here (`PEP8`_).
+Exopy follows closely PEP8 recommendations which can be found here (`PEP8`_).
 One can automatically format code using the autopep8 tool.
 Some of those rules and some additional remarks are detailed below.